hooklift/node-libvirt/API.md

 #### Parameters:
 None.
 #### Return:
-true or false plus an exception with an Error instance if an error ocurred.
+true or false plus an exception with an Error instance if an error occurred.

 ### isConnectionSecure()
 Determine if the connection to the hypervisor is secure.